AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 2. Enter a date for the Posting date field to designate the posting date of the invoice batch.

 3. Enter an amount for the Control total field to designate the total amount due for all the invoices that will be added to the batch.
 If the total amount is not known, an estimate of the total must be entered to continue.
 The actual total amount can be changed after all the invoices are added.
-   &gt;Note: Zero cannot be entered for the Control total field.
+   >Note: Zero cannot be entered for the Control total field.

 4. Press &lt;Enter&gt;.
 The A/P Invoice Posting (Add) screen appears.